 When configuration profiles have been selected press Next.

 5. Select the applications for the business policy.
 The chosen applications are deployed to the devices.
-Note that application deployment is currently supported on Android and iOS devices.

 In this following example we want install the Adobe Reader application.